 Sister Thomas More is the reliable “back-up” organist in Queen of Peace Chapel.
 She is part-time volunteer sorter of U.S. mail in Umbria Hall.
 With the help of her mother’s tried and true recipes, she loves to bake pies, cookies and cakes for her local community and neighbors.
 Apple pie is her specialty.
 The Lourdes University Labre Outreach Project is occasionally the happy recipient of her homemade casseroles for the poor.

 Sister Ursula experiences joy, creativity, and surprise as she continues to experiment with color form and technique in watercolor and charcoal.
 Her efforts result in beautiful and meaningful framed pictures and cards that find a welcome home in All Good Things.
 Besides sharing her artistic gifts, she offers her service as an LCC Rep for Rosary Care Center and as a future Associate Companion.

-Sister Valerie Grondin is an associate professor at Lourdes University, teaching future teachers in the education department.
+Sister Valerie Grondin was elected to the Leadership Council for the 2021-2025 term.
+Sister most recently served as an associate professor at Lourdes University, teaching future teachers in the education department.
 She serves on the Faculty Senate and the Assessment Committee at Lourdes.
-She is a lector and Communion distributor at St Patrick Historic Parish.
 Sister has recently been appointed to the Sisters of St. Francis Franciscan Ministries Board of Trustees.
 Ministry for the sisters also includes membership on the Assembly Committee and the representative from the Assembly Committee to the Election Committee.